ac-minetest/basic_robot_csm/README.txt

 1. unpack in "minetest DIR"/clientmods/
 2. enable client mods in advanced settings menu or in minetest.conf
 3. inside /clientmods/mods.conf there should be line: load_mod_basic_robot_csm = true
-4. while playing say .bot
+4. while playing say .b to open gui. say .b 1 to run current tab program.
 5. there are 2 example programs in /scripts, you can see commands in init.lua, function getSandboxEnv() or for more available commands https://github.com/minetest/minetest/blob/master/doc/client_lua_api.md